 - Wait for your approval (or rejection) of credit from the bank.
 Some issuers, like Chase and Citi, can pull your report instantly, possibly while you’re on the phone with their representative.
 Other issuers, like Wells Fargo, can take up to two business days.

-Step-by-Step Instructions: Protecting Your Credit
+Summary: Protecting Your Credit

 Congratulations!
 You’ve made it to the end of our 3,000+ word blog post on improving your credit score and protecting your credit.